Ringing in Ears After a Car Accident: Why it Happens (And What to Do)

 The combination of psychiatric and physical trauma could cause the hearing loss to be more severe.
-An intrusive ringing in your ear is the most common side effect of tinnitus.
+An intrusive ringing in your ear is the most common side effect of this condition.

 Vertigo After Car Accident

 Neck damage is the number one cause of vertigo.
 To understand vertigo, you have to first picture your spine.
 Your spinal column is full of nerves that speak to your body.

 The nerves along your spinal cord are proprioceptors.
 The proprioceptors make it possible for you to move your body when you can’t see.
 For example, if it’s dark out, or you close your eyes, your proprioceptors will speak to your brain.

 They’ll help keep you calm and aware of what your body is doing.
 When you are in a car accident, you might experience whiplash.
 The force of your car accident causes you to throw your head back and forth.